tabasano/wavseq/tutorial_smml.md

   (dumpVar: varName)
 ```

-directly set local MidiHex variable, dump while compiling if the varName and value are valid.
+directly set local MidiHex variable, dump while compiling if the varName (with noe method) and value are valid.

 # syntax implement policy:

 parenthesis command is buil with (name:value,value,...). names often used are shorter, or leave it as it is as possible.

 sound is modifier + note + length word.

 let it not too complicated in sound part for visibility.
 especially, for other words not to hide note type words.

 many values in MIDI are 0-127, so values are integers except pre -/+ values that mean differences.

+a priority matter is how to catch up with sound which come to mind and to write down it quickly.